Doctor of Nursing Practice

 - A current resume or curriculum vitae.

-- Official transcripts of all undergraduate and graduate study must be provided.
+- Provision of official transcripts of all undergraduate and graduate study

-- Documentation of clinical hours accrued during attainment of master's degree (see the Post-Baccalaureate Verification of Clinical Hours Form).
+- Documentation of clinical hours accrued during attainment of MSN (or equivalent) degree (see the Post-Baccalaureate Verification of Clinical Hours Form)

-- A telephone or personal interview is not required, but may be requested.
+- A telephone or personal interview may be requested.

 Requirements for Earning the Post Master’s DNP Degree